-Popular Terry Fox exhibition to travel across Canada Gatineau, Quebec, February 9, 2016 — Just as Terry Fox ran more than halfway across the country during the Marathon of Hope, the exhibition Terry Fox – Running to the Heart of Canada is about to set off on its own cross-Canada tour.
+The inspirational Terry Fox – Running to the Heart of Canada exhibit has made it’s way across Canada with stops at THEMUSEUM in Kitchener, the Manitoba Museum in Winnipeg and will be making it’s next stop at the Royal BC Museum in Victoria, April 12, 2017.
 Sharing the life and incredible accomplishment of one of the most inspiring Canadians, the exhibition features a wide array of artifacts and archival materials, displayed together publicly for the first time.

-After a very successful presentation at the Canadian Museum of History where it welcomed more than 215,000 visitors before closing in January, the exhibition is now travelling.
-Confirmed venues are THEMUSEUM in Kitchener (April 8 to June 16, 2016), the Manitoba Museum in Winnipeg (July 14 to October 10, 2016) and the Royal BC Museum in Victoria (April to October 2017).
+After a very successful presentation at the Canadian Museum of History where it welcomed more than 215,000 visitors before closing in January 2016, the exhibition then started moving west.
+Venues included THEMUSEUM in Kitchener (April 8 to June 16, 2016), the Manitoba Museum in Winnipeg (July 14 to October 10, 2016) and the Royal BC Museum in Victoria (April to October 2017).

 “During the Marathon of Hope and the months that followed, Canadians filled our home in Port Coquitlam, B.C., with scrapbooks, letters and gifts,” said Darrell Fox, Terry’s brother.
 “We’re honoured to share some of our collection and to help tell this important story.”